ahmadoqsrawi/low-quality-score-keywords/README.md

 # The Script

 ## Google Ads Low Quality Score Keywords
-**This script generate a report of keywords with low quality scores, pause them as an optional and send a report via email.**
+**This script generates a report specifically for keywords with low Quality Scores in Google Ads campaigns.
+It offers the option to automatically pause those low Quality Score keywords.
+Additionally, it sends the generated report via email as an attachment.
+The report includes information about the campaign name, ad group name, keyword, Quality Score, and keyword match type for each keyword identified as having a low Quality Score.**

 ### Prerequisites
 **Before using this script, you need to set up the following:**